truenas/documentation/static/includes/MinIOEnableDistributedModeInfo.md

 &NewLine;

-Select **Enable Distributed Mode** when setting up a cluster of SCALE systems in a distributed cluster.
+Select **Enable Distributed Mode** when setting up a cluster of TrueNAS systems in a distributed cluster.

 MinIO in distributed mode allows you to pool multiple drives or TrueNAS systems (even if they are different machines) into a single object storage server for better data protection in the event of single or multiple node failures because MinIO distributes the drives across several nodes.
 For more information, see the [Distributed MinIO Quickstart Guide](https://docs.min.io/docs/distributed-minio-quickstart-guide).